dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

     .ToListAsync();
 ```

-Unfortunately, Cosmos does not currently support the `OFFSET` and `LIMIT` clauses in SQL subqueries, which is what the proper translation of the original LINQ query requires.
+Unfortunately, Azure Cosmos DB does not currently support the `OFFSET` and `LIMIT` clauses in SQL subqueries, which is what the proper translation of the original LINQ query requires.

 ### Low-impact changes